reshmabidikar/slate/source/includes/_payment-transaction.md

 ### Remove custom fields from a payment transaction

-Removes a specified set of custom fields from a payment transaction object
+Delete one or more custom fields from a payment transaction.
+It accepts query parameters corresponding to the custom field ids to be deleted.
+If no query parameters are specified, it deletes all the custom fields corresponding to the payment transaction.

 **HTTP Request**